mienaikoe/ziyu/Lore/Plot.md

     - How people deal with famine and fear through war, greed, and turning a blind eye in favor of legalism.
       - Even utopian socialisms can be corrupt in times of great fear.
     - How dictatorships can stymie their own progress by setting up a chain of distrust.
-    - How fear can lead to rash thought leadership that leads to worse positions (Holragi's bombs).
+    - How fear can lead to rash thought leadership that leads to worse positions (Holrag's bombs).
   - Part 4 / Epilogue
     - The Final Problem: What will life come up with if it can be sustained for millenia?
       - An end to the great filter